-As most people familiar with the PCI Data Security Standard would agree, properly defining scope is a key success factor in achieving compliance with this challenging set of requirements.
+As most people familiar with the PCI Data Security Standard would agree, properly defining scope for PCI compliance is a key success factor in achieving compliance with this challenging set of requirements.
 Network segmentation, if properly implemented, can limit the scope of applicability for the PCI DSS to a subset of the network and systems in an organization.
 Unfortunately, many companies inadvertantly define the scope for PCI improperly due to some common misunderstandings related to the rules for PCI compliance scope definition.

 The PCI DSS, a set of over 200 technical and administrative security requirements, applies to all organizations that handle credit card data.
 The rules for what needs to be in scope for PCI compliance are as follows:

 - The cardholder data environment is comprised of people, processes and technology that handle cardholder data or sensitive authentication data

 - The PCI DSS applies to all system components included in or connected to the cardholder data environment